Teuton2015/RepData_PeerAssessment1/PA1_template.md

 activity_raw <- read.csv("activity.csv", stringsAsFactors=FALSE)
 ```

-3. Process/transform the data (if necessary) into a format suitable for analysis
+3. Process/transform the data, if necessary, into a format suitable for analysis:

 ```r
 # Transform the date attribute to an actual date format